 In exchange for a community's proactive efforts to reduce flood risk, policyholders can receive reduced flood insurance premiums for buildings in the community.
 A series of meetings, workshops and a community survey have already taken place.
 Below are the current findings:

 State of the Community.
 An overview of the city, including its demographics, economy, environment and other relative factors.

 Community Survey Synthesis.
 Results of the Flood Management Survey undertaken in Summer 2016.
 Evaluates community's awareness of flooding impact and flood plain management.

 Alternate Development Scenarios.
 Analyzes various hypothetical development scenarios that may occur and their impact on numerous factors including flooding, water demand and infrastructure.

 Final Version of Floodplain Management Plan.
-Supporting documents for the Floodplain Managements Plan are available by clicking on this link.
+Supporting documents for the Floodplain Managements Plan (PDF) are available.
 (Please note that this document is over 30 MB.)
-If you have any questions or comments about this plan, please contact Amanda Torres at (361) 790-1125 or email@example.com
+If you have any questions or comments about this plan, please contact the Community Planner at (361) 790-1125